11 different types of Mastiff breeds from across the world

 4. Neapolitan Mastiff

-These unmistakeable Italian pooches have the most distinctive jowls and wrinkly skin, you can hardly miss them!
+These unmistakeable Italian pooches have the most distinctive jowls and as one of the more wrinkly dog breeds, you can hardly miss them!
 During Roman times, they were used to guard people’s land and property, helping to keep out any intruders who (foolishly) believed that they could take on this 150 pound pup.

 Naturally loyal and watchful animals – the perfect combination for a guard dog – the Neapolitan Mastiff comes in a variety of coat colors, including tawny, mahogany, brindle, black, and blue.
 This breed, like all Mastiffs, requires socialization and training from a young age to ensure that their protective instincts are kept under control.